tsmotlp/knowtate/README.md

 Knowtate caters to your note-taking preferences with three unique styles, each designed to complement different aspects of your research workflow.

 #### Notion-Styled Rich Text Editor:
 For those who appreciate the flexibility and aesthetic of Notion, our rich text editor offers similar functionalities.
 Utilize slash commands (/) to seamlessly switch between text block styles, supporting multi-level headings, tables, ordered and unordered lists, images, and more.
-All notes are automatically saved to the MinIO object storage system for convenience and security.

 <p align="center">
   <img src="public/images/note-notion.png" alt="Notion-Style">
 </p>

 #### Markdown Editor:
 For the markdown aficionados, the Markdown Editor provides a straightforward, text-focused interface.
 This allows for efficient writing and formatting with the simplicity and power of markdown syntax—perfect for those who prefer keyboard-centric controls and clean, exportable content.